danilop/SampleBatchProcessing/README.md

 From the [IAM web console](http://console.aws.amazon.com/iam/) -> Roles -> Create Role ->
 Write a role name.Under "AWS Service Roles" select "Amazon EC2".
-Select a "Custom Policy", write a policy name and see the "role.json" file for a sample role giving access to an S3 Bucket and an SQS queue.
+Select a "Custom Policy", write a policy name and see the "role.json" file for a sample role giving access to an S3 bucket and an SQS queue.
 You should replace "AWS Account", "S3 Bucket Name" and "SQS Queue Name" in the policy with yours.
 Write down the Instance Profile ARN from the Summary tab, you'll need it later.